End Of Life Care At Home Euthanasia

 What are our options for aftercare for our pet's body once the euthanasia is complete?

 This depends on your wishes.
 Some areas or home owners associations permit burial of a pet in the backyard as long as it is dug deeply enough.
 Others do not.
+Please consult your local ordinances before opting for burial at home.
 As a general rule, pets under 20 lbs such as smaller dogs, cats, rabbits, ferrets, and other pocket pets should be a minimum of 3 feet.
-Larger dogs, sheep, goats, and so on should be a minimum of 4 feet.
+Larger dogs, sheep, goats, and so on should be a minimum of 4-5 feet.
 I recommend wrapping your pet in a 100% cotton sheet or pillow case as they will biodegrade in the ground unlike fabric blends.

-If you are need of assistance in burying a pet, particularly large animals that may need special equipment to dig, you can contact Brian Bullock of High Ridge Services based out of Black Forest.
+If you are need of assistance in burying a pet, horse, or livestock, particularly large animals that may need special equipment to dig, you can contact Brian Bullock of High Ridge Services based out of Black Forest.
 His number is 719-659-1244.

 What are some resources for handling the grieving process?